Meet the Staff

 Karen Rouggly, M.A.Director for Mobilization, Center for Student Action

-Karen serves as the associate director in charge of recruitment, marketing, and re-entry efforts for all students serving locally and internationally.
+Karen serves as the director in charge of recruitment, marketing, and re-entry efforts for all students serving locally and internationally.
 Prior to working for the Center for Student Action, Karen worked as a U.S.-based missionary recruiting for a South African organization, as well as in the fields of public and nonprofit education.
 She received an M.A. in Intercultural Studies from Fuller Theological Seminary.
 Karen is passionate about community development, transformational service, and helping students understand cross-cultural ministry.

 Cynthia SouzaAssociate Director of Operations and Finance, Center for Student Action